Mortrack/CenyML/STM32F446RE_Examples/README.md

 5. Click the "Main" tab.
 	1. Click in the hyperlink "Build Configuration", in the left list of the window that should have appeared.
 	2. Click the dropdown arrow of the menu text "C/C++ Build" and then select the "Settings" options.
-	3. In the main window, select the "MCU Settings" and then check the option "Use float with printf from newlib-nano (-u \_printf\_float)".
+	3. In the content of such window, select the "MCU Settings" and then check the option "Use float with printf from newlib-nano (-u \_printf\_float)".
-	4. In the main window, selected the "Optimizations" option of the "MCU GCC Compiler" dropdown list.
+	4. In the content of such window, selected the "Optimizations" option of the "MCU GCC Compiler" dropdown list.
 Then, select the option "Optimize most (-O3)" in "Optimization level".

 6. Click the "Apply" button and close the windows that opened for this configuration settings.